Amr-Abdelbar/remocritic/README.md

 Please provide below the file name and the line number(s) of at least one example of a class definition in your code as well as the names of two properties and two methods.
-- File name for the class definition:
+- File name for the class definition: remocritic.py
-- Line number(s) for the class definition:
+- Line number(s) for the class definition: 5
-- Name of two properties:
+- Name of two properties: owned, beaten
-- Name of two methods:
+- Name of two methods: add(), beat()
 - File name and line numbers where the methods are used:
 - [X] It makes use of JavaScript in the front end and uses the localStorage of the web browser.